 This paper examines how firm characteristics, legal rules and financial development affect corporate finance decisions.
 In contrast to the existing literature, I use data on unlisted companies to show that institutions play an important role in determining the extent of agency problems.
 In particular, I find that in countries with good creditor protection, it is easier for firms investing in intangible assets to obtain loans.
 The protection of creditor rights is also important for ensuring access to long-term debt for firms operating in sectors with highly volatile returns.
 Ceteris paribus, firms are more leveraged in countries where the stock market is less developed.
 Unlisted firms appear more indebted than listed companies even after controlling for firm characteristics such as profitability, size and the ability to provide collateral.
 Finally, institutions that favor creditor rights and ensure stricter enforcement are associated with higher leverage, but also with greater availability of long-term debt.

-Keywords: leverage, debt maturity, unlisted companies, agency problems, enforcement, creditor rights
+Keywords: leverage, debt maturity, unlisted companies, creditor rights

 Suggested Citation: Suggested Citation